MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 ## Collaborate for success

 An architect should take advantage of the expertise of the cloud provider or implementation partner.
-Most  providers want your workload's success on their platform, and they often provide services such as architecture design review sessions or consultative sessions with their cloud solution architects.
+Most  providers want your workload to succeed on their platform, and they often provide services such as architecture design review sessions or consultative sessions with their cloud solution architects.
 Seek opportunities for review and assistance within your vendor relationships.

 ## Be methodical in your design approach

 Architecture frameworks support an architect by offering workload perspectives and methodological approaches.
-The Azure Well-Architected Framework provides a comprehensive workload viewpoint.
+The Well-Architected Framework provides a comprehensive workload viewpoint.
 Architects can combine the Well-Architected Framework with other architecture frameworks, such as The Open Group Architecture Framework (TOGAF).

 Use the principles, checklists, assessments, and reference materials in architecture frameworks to establish a process that fits the workload.
 Combine frameworks with personal techniques, such as mind mapping.